 There’s plenty to chose from so download a few and see which ones you like the best.

-I’ve been using this app for the last couple of years and it really helps to save me time by reminding me to do stuff.
+I’ve been using this app for the last few years and it really helps to save me time by reminding me to do stuff.

-It notify’s me when I need send out ‘hello’s’ to new followers, post my podcast to Facebook (3 days after going live), write a Linkedin Post every week and a million other things.
+It notifies me when I need to reschedule my blog posts on social media, post my podcasts on Facebook or write a LinkedIn Post every week and a million other things.

-Whatever phone, tablet or computer you use there’s an app for it and you can try it out with the free version but I gladly pay £18 a year for all the premium features.
+Whatever phone, tablet or computer you use there’s an app for it and you can try it out with the free version but I gladly pay for all the premium features.

 Here’s another one of my favourites!